How to Make a Promotional Video for Your Company: 7 Steps

 - Filming with your camera at the wrong orientation

 To avoid all of these pitfalls and more, you can enlist the services of a professional video production company.

 Today, promotional video packages are budget-friendly and can include everything from cast selection and location scouting to storyboarding and expert post-production.

-Video production companies can offer services that are not as easy to carry out at home, such as animation and the production of films that combine animation with real life footage.
+What’s more, video production companies can offer services that are not as easy to carry out at home, such as animation and the production of films that combine animation with real-life footage.

 Kartoffel Films was tasked with creating a promotional video for Age UK that raised awareness of the availability of pension credit.

-To bring the content to life, Kartoffel, animation company in London, created an animated video that used colourful and cute illustrated characters in an animated village to keep audiences engaged while a voiceover spoke about pension credit and how elderly people could claim it.
+To bring the content to life, Kartoffel Films, our animation company in London, created an animated video that used colourful and cute illustrated characters in an animated village to keep audiences engaged while a voiceover spoke about pension credit and how elderly people could claim it.